D3SOX/arch-guide/docs/installation/base-installation.md

 ```

 ### Change root
-After you entered this command you are basically in the installed system
+After you entered this command, you are basically in the installed system
 ```bash
 arch-chroot /mnt
 ```